AndnickProger/Collections/README.md

  deque_vector.h - A deque based on a dynamic array.
  stack_list.h - A stack built on the basis of a singly linked list.
  stack_vector.h - A stack built on the basis of a dynamic array.
+ hash_table.h - A hash table where chains are used to resolve collisions.